 Over a billion animals are killed and skinned each year for their animal leather.
 If, like us, that fact revolts you, then you’ve come to the right article.

 In this short (but enlightening) article, you’re going to discover the wonders of a fantastic vegan alternative to leather – cork leather.
-Natural cork fabric is one of our favourite materials, and not just because it’s vegan.
+Natural cork fabric is one of our favourite materials (with mushroom leather), and not just because it’s vegan.
 Cork is a beautifully sustainable and eco-friendly material too!

 Everything you need to know about cork leather is right here.